karuppiah7890/opensource/ideas/remote-pairing-tool/solutions/real-time-communication-and-collaboration/general-thoughts.md

 get rid of it at once?
 That seems like a very basic idea.
 I might look it up later after understanding more about the premise, because I didn't hear about the word "tombstone" in CRDT premises/context.
-Anyways, I still want to get rid of very very old changes somehow, as mentioned above
+Anyways, I still want to get rid of very very old changes somehow, as mentioned above.

+Okay, looks like "tombstones" concept is part of Operational Transformations (OTs).